William Cotton (bishop): Career

 He graduated M.A. at Queens' College, Cambridge in 1575.
 He was Archdeacon of Lewes, in Sussex, from 1578 to 1598, when he became Bishop of Exeter.

 He was confrontational in his relationship with the Puritans of his diocese.
 He objected strongly to the nomination of John Hazard as Bodley lecturer.
 Cotton suspected Hazard of "false doctrine", of intrusion into congregations that already had preachers, and association with John Traske, the seventh-day Sabbatarian, which Hazard denied.
 George Abbot, Archbishop of Canterbury, had licensed Hazard to preach, but Cotton was not satisfied with that.

+Cotton is credited with ordering the oldest documented extant cat flap, with a payment of eight pence made to carpenters at Exeter Cathedral to cut a hole in a door to enable his cat to hunt for rodents.

 Marriage and children

 He married Mary Hulme, a daughter of Thomas Hulme of Cheshire and widow of William Cutler, a Citizen of the City of London.
 By his wife he had children as follows: